redis/redis/README.md

 while `"rtF"` are the command flags, as documented in the command table top comment inside `server.c`.

-After the command operated in some way, it returns a reply to the client, usually using `addReply()` or a similar function defined inside `networking.c`.
+After the command operates in some way, it returns a reply to the client, usually using `addReply()` or a similar function defined inside `networking.c`.

 There are tons of commands implementations inside th Redis source code that can serve as examples of actual commands implementations.
 To write a few toy commands can be a good exercise to familiarize with the code base.

-There are also many other files not described here,  but it is useless to cover everything here, we want just to help you with the first steps, eventually you'll find your way inside the Redis code base :-)
+There are also many other files not described here,  but it is useless to cover everything, we want just to help you with the first steps, eventually you'll find your way inside the Redis code base :-)

 Enjoy!